tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 Tip: every single imgui "widget" addon listed above (and in some cases even some part of it) CAN BE EXCLUDED from the compilation by defining at the project level something like: NO_IMGUIFILESYSTEM, etc (and the first demo, main.cpp, should always compile).

-And (for expert programmers only) now there's a new kind of imgui addons, called "yes addons".
+And now there's a new kind of imgui addons, called "yes addons".
 "imgui yes addons":
 -> are all contained in the "./addons/imguiyesaddons/" subfolders.
 -> each one must be explicitely enabled through a project definition (e.g. YES_IMGUIPDFVIEWER).
--> depend on 3rd party libraries (that are NOT INCLUDED).
+-> may depend on 3rd party libraries (that are NOT INCLUDED).
--> they come with no support at all (i.e. no demo, no snippet and no docs [if not present in their header file]).
+-> come with NO SUPPORT AT ALL (i.e. no demo [well, main.cpp supports a few of them], no snippet and no docs [if not present in their own header file]).
-That's why I've said "for expert programmers only" above.

 Currently "yes addons" are:
 -> imguipdfviewer.h/cpp:	depends on -lpoppler-glib (that depends on glib-2.0 and cairo, and probably on STL as well).